-Casings are basically the moldings around the window frames.
+Casings are the moldings around the window frames.
 On the outside, their function is to seal the window frame to your home and block cold air from entering the interior.
-Inside, casings are basically the finishing touch to a window installation.
+Inside, casings are the finishing touch to a window installation.

-Traditional casings have a simple style and they generally go well with older homes.
-Laying flat against the exterior and interior walls, these casings can be made up of a single layer of wood or composite material.
+Traditional casings have a simple style and generally go well with older homes.
+Laying flat against the exterior and interior walls, these casings can be made of a single layer of wood or composite material.

 High-profile casings usually offer the most options.
 You can have them installed above the window or around the entire window.
 You can also opt for plastic or composite materials, which are ready-made and designed with the look of layered moldings.